department-of-veterans-affairs/va.gov-team/products/health-care/checkin/research/2023-11 Past Appointments Travel Reimbursement Generative Usability Study/conversation-guide.md

 _**Participant is on details page for second appointment**_

 - Tell me about this appointment’s travel reimbursement claim status.
 What did you expect this status to be?
-- Why do you think this status is "In manual review"?
+- Why do you think this status is "In manual review" when you haven't gone through the process filing a travel reimbursement claim for this appointment yet?
   - _Things to watch for: Do they understand why the second appointment was updated along with the first one?
-(Note: if this is not clear and there is time, moderator can decide to guide participant back to check the first appointment status to clarify)_
+(Note: if this is not clear and there is time, moderator can decide to guide participant back to check the first appointment detail card status to clarify they are the same)_

 - Thank you.
 And then, if you still had questions about your claim status, how would you find out more info about that status?
 - Where did you expect that link to take you?
   - _Things to watch for: Did they go to the "Review claim” link.
 Did they expect it to go to BTSSS or somewhere else?_

 - Thanks.
 And lastly, taking a moment to review this whole page.
-  - What is most important to you on this page?
+  - Overall, what information is most important to you on this page for a past appointment?
   - Is there anything confusing about this page and the information included here?
   - _If not mentioned:_ What do you think "type of care not noted" means?